jpavley/EmojiWorkshop/readme.md

 ## In a Nutshell

-EmojiWorkshop is a demo add that parses emoji-test.txt and displays the results in a UITableView with custom UITableViewCell controls.
+EmojiWorkshop is a demo app that parses emoji-test.txt and displays the results in a UITableView with custom UITableViewCell controls.

 ## TODOs